Balmain Tigers: 1960s–1970s

 The Tigers would appear in several Grand Final matches throughout the 1950s and 1960s but were just another victim to the mighty St. George Dragons eleven-year streak of Premiership wins in this period, losing in 1956, 1964 and 1966.
 When the Tigers did take out the competition in the 1969 NSWRFL season it was a classy 11–2 defeat of favourites Souths who boasted 11 internationals, this would signal the last time Balmain would ever win a Grand Final.
 The side was captained by Peter Provan, brother of Norm, and coached by Leo Nosworthy.

 The 1970s were not a great era for the Tigers.
 The wooden spoon had not been in Balmain since 1911, but it returned in club history when the Tigers won only 4 games and had 2 draws in 1974 following several poor years.
-That period between 1911 and 1974 remains the longest wooden spoon drought for any team.
 In 1976, things looked more hopeful when Balmain began the year with an undefeated run through the pre-season "Wills Cup" competition.
 The side also won the 1976 Amco Cup knockout tournament in front of a then-record crowd of 21,600, beating North Sydney.
 The Tigers won eight straight games and led the competition, but a midseason slump left the Tigers in the same position as in 1975 and they failed to make the finals.